 Researcher-written code now forms a part of a huge portion of research, and if there are mistakes in the code the results may be partly or entirely unreliable.
 Testing code thoroughly and frequently is vital to ensure reliable, reproducible research.
-This chapter will cover general guidance for writing tests, and describes a number of different kinds of testing, their uses, and how to go about implementing them.
+This chapter will provide general guidance for writing tests and describe a number of different kinds of testing, their uses and how to go about implementing them.

 It is very, very easy to make mistakes when coding.
 A single misplaced character can cause a program’s output to be entirely wrong.
 One of the examples above was caused by a plus sign which should have been a minus.
 Another was caused by one piece of code working in meters while a piece of code written by another researcher worked in feet.
 Everyone makes mistakes, and in research the results can be catastrophic.
 Careers can be damaged/ended, vast sums of research funds can be wasted, and valuable time may be lost to exploring incorrect avenues.
 This is why tests are vital.

 Here’s a couple of illustrations exemplifying of why should write tests:

 Even if problems in a program are caught before research is published it can be difficult to figure out what results are contaminated and must be re-done.
 This represents a huge loss of time and effort.
 Catching these problems as early as possible minimises the amount of work it takes to fix them, and for most researchers time is by far their most scarce resource.
 You should not skip writing tests because you are short on time, you should write tests because you are short on time.
 Researchers cannot afford to have months or years of work go down the drain, and they can’t afford to repeatedly manually check every little detail of a program that might be hundreds or hundreds of thousands of lines long.
 Writing tests to do it for you is the time-saving option, and it’s the safe option.